 - Cut out your candies in whatever shape you like!
 If you don’t have a cute cutter, you can just slice them into squares.

 - Let the candies dry out in the air (preferably on a rack) at least overnight.
-They won’t even get hard, but they will be stiff and able to package without flopping or falling apart.
+They won’t ever get hard, but they will be stiff and able to package without flopping or falling apart.

 That’s it!
 Don’t forget this super cute set of tags I made that you can print and add to your jar, box, or altered tin of candies.
 Heck, you could just print them out and stick them in his car or lunch sack!